ksharinarayanan/SSRFire/README.md

 **cookies**           --->  Optional argument.
 To send requests as an authenticated user

-If you don't have burpsuite professional, you can use [ssrftest.com](https://www.ssrftest.com) as your server.
+If you don't have burpsuite professional, you can use [interact sh](https://interact.projectdiscovery.io/) by the awesome projectdiscovery team as your server.

 ### Requirements
 Since this uses GAU, FFUF, qsreplace and OpenRedirex, you need GO and python 3.7+.
 You need not have the tools installed, as the script **setup.sh** will install everything.